denten-books/plain-text/1-metaphor.md

 correlations within our experience," structural metaphors transfer organizing principles from one domain to another [@lakoff_metaphors_1980, 61-8].
-Thus to say "the world is our oyster" is to suggest that something in our approach to interacting with oysters, likely in a gastronomical situation, resembles our approach to life.
+Thus to say "the world is our oyster" is to suggest that something in our approach to interacting with oysters resembles our approach to life.
 The ease of eating one transfers to the ease of living in the other.
-The transferred property implies not just a semantic similarity, one of meaning, but a structural one, one of interface.
+The transferred property implies more than a semantic similarity, one of meaning, but also a structural one, one of interface.
 The metaphor suggests the world is arranged like an oyster somehow, that it can be cracked, and that it contains a tasty hidden morsel within.
 In this way, structural metaphors organize one thing in the shape of another.
 They are tools for extending insight from a known domain to a lesser known one, holding great explanatory and exploratory power where simple things like oysters shed light on complex things like worlds.

-In their capacity for exploration and explanation, metaphor machines present us with a special case of conceptual domain blending in that they enact, rather than merely suggest, the transference of structuring principles from one system to another---from "physical libraries" to "electronic workstations environments," in the above example.
+In their capacity for exploration and explanation, metaphor machines present us with a special case of conceptual domain blending in that they enact, rather than merely suggest, the transference of structuring principles from one system to another (from "physical libraries" to "electronic workstations environments," in the above example).
 Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in the mind.
 Rather, they operate in action, at hand.
 John Carrol, one of the pioneers in the field of human-computer interaction, summarized the role of metaphors in the design of computing systems as follows:

 > Professional programmers might learn a new system X by metaphorizing at least initially from what they already know about system Y. More casual or naive